logicmoo/swish/README.md

 https://github.com/triska/letswicrypt.

+## Running SWISH as additional local IDE

+You can run SWISH alongside your   normal  Prolog development tools.
+The cleanest way to do so is by using  `myswish.pl` and install this in your local Prolog library.
+See `myswish.pl` for details   on  how to set this up.

 ## Design

 Most of the application is realised  using client-side JavaScript, which can be found  in  the  directory   `web/js`.
-The  JavaScript  files use [RequireJS](http://requirejs.org/)   for   dependency     tracking   and [jQuery](http://jquery.com/) for structuring the   JavaScript  as jQuery plugins.
+The  JavaScript  files use [RequireJS](http://requirejs.org/)   for   dependency     tracking   and [jQuery](https://jquery.com/) for structuring the   JavaScript  as jQuery plugins.
 The accompanying CSS is in   `web/css`.
 More details about the organization of the JavaScript is in `web/js/README.md`